Position

 Responsibilities:

-• Receive and respond to emergency and non-emergency calls from the public, law enforcement officers, and other agencies.
+• Monitor and respond to emergency and non-emergency calls using various communication devices.

-• Assess the urgency and nature of each call, and determine the appropriate response.
+• Evaluate the nature and urgency of each incident to determine the appropriate response.

-• Maintain accurate and detailed records of all calls, incidents, and responses.
+• Maintain accurate and detailed records of all communications and dispatches.

 Qualifications

-• High school diploma or equivalent required; associate's or bachelor's degree in criminal justice, communications, or a related field preferred.
+• High school diploma or equivalent required; additional education in criminal justice or a related field is a plus.

 Is becoming a Police Dispatcher a good career path?